Skip to main content

 • Simple to learn: A wiki’s simple 'edit and save' functionality allows users to add information without getting bogged down in formatting details.

-• Collaborative: One of the main advantages of a wiki is that it is not controlled and, therefore, does not need to be managed and updated by one person or team.
+• Collaborative: One of the main advantages of a wiki is that it isn’t controlled and, therefore, doesn’t need to be managed and updated by one person or team.
 If you need some control, wikis can be 'semi-protected' or fully protected, where only certain people can access change pages.

 • Keeps users connected: Because a wiki can be edited, employees who work together on wiki pages and topics can learn from each other and connect.